 Lyme Disease is Associated with Mast Cell Activation Syndrome

 About half of the patients I see with tickborne infections also experience MCAS.
 Many symptoms of MCAS overlap with Lyme disease, and effectively treating MCAS not only helps the patient feel better, but it also helps to clarify what symptoms remain from Lyme disease.
-In severe cases of MCAS, it may be necessary to treat mast cell activation syndrome before people can take natural or prescription medications to treat Lyme disease and associated infections without experiencing adverse reactions.

-Mold Exposure can Cause Mast Cell Activation
+Mold Exposure Can Cause Mast Cell Activation

 Diagnosing Mast Cell Activation Syndrome

-The greatest challenge in diagnosing MCAS with laboratory testing is the proper handling of blood and urine samples.
+The most significant challenge in diagnosing MCAS with laboratory testing is the proper handling of blood and urine samples.
 The samples require constant chilling to maintain stability.
 A 24-hour urine sample is collected at home before the blood draw.
 It is kept in the refrigerator and transported in a cooler to the lab.
 The laboratory phlebotomist also needs to be aware of keeping the samples chilled at the time of the blood draw.
 Proton pump inhibitors (Prevacid, Prilosec, etc.) and NSAIDs (Advil, Tylenol, etc.) need to be avoided five days before testing.

 Even if the specimens are handled properly, it can be challenging to see even one mediator elevated due to the timing of mast cell degranulation.
 One approach is to collect the samples during a flare of MCAS symptoms.